Kyyle2114/Fine-tuning-Segment-Anything/README.md

 If the validation score improves, it saves the model weights.
 However, saving the entire set of weights is inefficient, so it **only saves the parameters being trained**.
 For more details, refer to ```segment_anything/utils/save_weight.py```.
 After loading the model with an existing checkpoint, you can load a part of the weights using ```load_partial_weight```.
 An example is in ```load_model_ex.py```

-All training processes are logged using **wandb**.
+All training processes are logged using **WandB(Weights & Biases)**.
 To modify the wandb project name, modify the --project_name argument.

 ## How to use